 What makes technical consultancy critical for interoperability in healthcare?

 There are many different types of consultants, often specialising in a particular business area or specific industry sector.
 The most common and well-known category of consultancy within healthcare is management consultancy.
-However, there is a lesser-known niche of specialists often working in the background to deliver critical digital projects, technical consultants.
+However, there is a lesser-known niche of specialists offering technical consultancy to deliver critical interoperability projects.

 Technical consultant vs management consultant in healthcare